The Deadly Legacy of Libby, Montana

 Not only miners suffered

 The asbestos that silently contaminated Libby’s vermiculite production became airborne—whether by sitting out in the work yard where the wind could catch the fibers and carry them aloft to nearby homes and businesses, or on the clothing of those who worked in the mine and mill who would return home with the fibers attached to their work clothes.
-The workers bore the brunt of the dangers associated with the asbestos they inhaled or ingested, but their families and neighbors were also made to suffer due to the asbestos contamination.
+The workers bore the brunt of the dangers associated with the asbestos they inhaled or ingested, but their families and neighbors also suffered due to the asbestos contamination.

 Mesothelioma prevalence in Libby